texfaq/texfaq.github.io/FAQ-formatstymy.md

 The format file contains the macros that define the system you want to
-use: anything from the simplest (Plain TeX) all the way to the most complicated, such as LaTeX or CONTeXT.
+use: anything from the simplest (Plain TeX) all the way to the most complicated, such as LaTeX or ConTeXt.
 From the command you issue, TeX knows which format you want.

 The error message